isomerpages/moh-vaccinegov/_locations/Joint Testing & Vaccination Centres (Vaccination Wing).md

 **Walk-ins for all age groups:**

 *   All eligible individuals, including children below the age of 12, may walk in to the JTVCs to receive their vaccination without a prior appointment.
+*   From 4 March 2023, JTVCs will operate until 1pm (instead of 7pm) on Saturdays.
+Last walk-in will be at 12.30pm.
 *   On days where there is high demand for vaccination, individuals should expect a longer waiting period.

 <table>